Arryboom/UniHook/README.md

 This demo has 3 core parts

-1)PolyHook for hooking backend
+1. PolyHook for hooking backend
-2)UniHook dll which uses polyhook, and then creates runtime callbacks 3)UniHook loader which injects the UniHook dll, and sends it commands via a shared memory queue/stack system
+2. UniHook dll which uses polyhook, and then creates runtime callbacks
+3. UniHook loader which injects the UniHook dll, and sends it commands via a shared memory queue/stack system

 #LICENSE
 MIT